shaik1002/biggitlabbomb/doc/user/gitlab_duo_chat.md

 **Footnotes:**

 1. GitLab Duo Chat is not available in the Web IDE on self-managed.
+1. Until 29 April, 2024, users who are members of an Ultimate or Premium group will have free access to GitLab Duo Chat.
+1. As of 29 April, 2024, a GitLab Duo Pro seat license will be required for continued GitLab Duo Chat access.

 ## Watch a demo and get tips